 Variety is extremely beneficial to a fitness plan because it will fight monotony and help you stay motivated about exercising.

 It is good to incorporate both body weight and resistance training into strength programs.

-Cardio Training—Cardio is generally anything that elevates your heart rate.
+Cardio is generally anything that elevates your heart rate.
 If you don’t like the traditional forms of cardio like running or swimming, you may find enjoyment in dance, cycling courses, walking, or hiking.

 Utilise the F.I.T.T. principle to create a killer training program that is designed to help you achieve your goals quickly!